 The Alaska State Board of Dental Examiners regulates several license types, including dentists, dental hygienist, dental assistants, and also issues permits for sedation and general anesthesia.
-As of February 12, 2019, there are a total of 7,046 registered users, 640 of which are dentists (Figure 1).
-The proportion of total licensed dentists registered with the PDMP is 73%; 27% are not registered (Figure 2) potentially due to potential non-compliance, not having an active Drug Enforcement Administration (DEA) registration, or being registered with a federal user role, e.g.: IHS Prescriber, VA Prescriber, or Military Prescriber.
+As of April 4, 2019, there are a total of 7,254 registered users, 643 of which are dentists (Figure 1).
+The proportion of total licensed dentists registered with the PDMP is 73%; 27% are not registered (Figure 2) potentially due to potential non-compliance, not having an active Drug Enforcement Administration (DEA) registration, being registered with a federal user role, e.g.: IHS Prescriber, VA Prescriber, or Military Prescriber, or because of the administrative delay in processing.

 Figure 1.
-Dentists comprise 9% of actively registered users.
-Other includes IHS and VA prescribers and dispensers, military prescribers, admin, restricted admin, and medical examiners/coroners.
+Dentists comprise 9% of actively registered users. \Other includes IHS and VA prescribers and dispensers, military prescribers, admin, restricted admin, and medical examiners/coroners.

 Figure 2.
-The proportion of licensed dentists to registered PDMP users is represented; however, some licensed dentists may be excluded from this figure due to not holding an active DEA registration.
+The proportion of licensed dentists to registered PDMP users is represented; however, some licensed dentists may be excluded from this figure due to not holding an active DEA registration, being employed with the IHS, VA, or military, or whose registration is yet to be processed.